Advertiser Disclosure

 Generally speaking, a solar photovoltaic (PV) array can be used to power any household appliance or system that uses electricity.
 In the smallest case, you can use a solar water heating system.

-There are many benefits to home solar energy.
-You can reduce emissions, save money, and raise your property values.
-With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.
+There are a number of benefits to home solar energy.
+You can qualify for tax benefits, raise your property values, and reduce emissions.
+With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.